Flood Resource Page

 - Consider alternative storing methods for company files.
 Important documents can be scanned and stored in a safe location.
 Also consider taking photos of office equipment and furniture.

 - Consider purchasing flood and wind and hail coverage.
-You may have to buy separate policies to cover wind, hail, and flood damage.
+You may have to buy separate policies through the National Flood Insurance Program (NFIP) and the Texas Windstorm Insurance Association (TWIA) to cover wind, hail, and flood damage.
 Homeowners, farm and ranch, renters, windstorm, and condominium policies do not cover damage from rising waters.
 Use the "One-Step Flood Risk Profile" feature on the National Flood Insurance Program (NFIP) website to determine your relative flood risk.
 Use the Homeowners, Flood, and Windstorm Policies Comparison chart to see the differences between homeowners, flood, and wind and hail insurance.

 Homeowners and commercial property policies specifically exclude coverage for damage from flooding from rising waters.
 To protect yourself from losses caused by most flooding, you'll need to purchase a separate flood insurance policy from the National Flood Insurance Program (NFIP) administered by FEMA.
 Flood insurance policies have a 30-day waiting period after the purchase date before coverage takes effect, so if you do not have a policy, you should obtain one as soon as possible.
-For more information about flood insurance, contact the NFIP
+For more information about flood insurance, call the NFIP at 1-888-FLOOD 29 (356-6329) or visit its website at www.floodsmart.gov.

 - NFIP Summary of Coverage (PDF)

-- Learn more about the Flood Insurance Reform Act of 2012 (including rate increases for some policyholders)
+- Flood Insurance Reform Act of 2012 (including rate increases for some policyholders)

 - you constructed, altered, remodeled, or enlarged your property (to the extent that a certificate of compliance is required) on or after September 1, 2009;